rdw100/AngularJs/README.md

 ![Affordable Loan](https://latex.codecogs.com/gif.latex?%5CLARGE%20P_%7B0%7D%3D%5Cfrac%7Bd%281-%281&plus;%5Cfrac%7Br%7D%7Bk%7D%29%5E%7B-Nk%7D%29%7D%7B%28%5Cfrac%7Br%7D%7Bk%7D%29%7D)

-- P0 is the amount/balance/principal in the account at the beginning
+- P0 is the initial amount/balance/principal
-- d is your loan payment
+- d is the loan payment
 - r is the annual interest rate
 - k is the number of compounding periods per year
 - N is the length of the loan in years

-This can answer what you can afford with $300 payment at 3% interest for 60 months.
+This can answer what you can afford with a $300 payment at 3% interest for 60 months.